Susan Starr: Career

 Starr's active international career has taken her on three tours of the Soviet Union, more than a dozen trips to the Far East and South America, as well as to Belgium, England, Germany, Greece, Italy and Sweden, and Hong Kong.
 Starr returned to Moscow later in 1994 as one of the judges of the Tchaikovsky Competition.
 Over the span of her career, she has judged many international competitions.

 She remains busy performing and teaching.
 Students from all over the world seek her instruction.
 Many have met her through summer festivals including the Sarasota Music Festival or the Piano Institute at New Paltz.
-In the United States, she has also made appearances at the Ravinia, Chautauqua, Mann Center for the Performing Arts, Grand Teton Music Festival, and Ann Arbor May Festivals.
+In the United States, she has also made appearances at the Ravinia, Chautauqua, Mann Center for the Performing Arts, Grand Teton Music Festival, and Ann Arbor May festivals.

-Among her engagements for September, 2004-2005 season are performances of the Mendelssohn Piano Concerto and Sergei Rachmaninov-Paganini Variations with the Augusta Symphony; Schumann Piano Concerto with the Curtis Institute Orchestra in Kimmel Center's Verizon Hall; Shostakovich Concerto No. 1 with the Philadelphia Classical Symphony and S. Rachmaninov-Paganini Variations with Rutgers University Orchestra in Isaac Stern Auditorium at Carnegie Hall.
+Among her engagements for September, 2004–2005 season are performances of the Mendelssohn Piano Concerto and Sergei Rachmaninov–Paganini Variations with the Augusta Symphony; Schumann Piano Concerto with the Curtis Institute Orchestra in Kimmel Center's Verizon Hall; Shostakovich Concerto No. 1 with the Philadelphia Classical Symphony and S. Rachmaninov-Paganini Variations with Rutgers University Orchestra in Isaac Stern Auditorium at Carnegie Hall.

 Starr was a Distinguished Professor at Mason Gross School of the Arts at Rutgers University.

 She has appeared on hundreds of television programs including The Tonight Show.
 The most recent one is Performance Today.

 Personal life

 Starr has two children, Lori Amada, and Eric Amada.
 Lori followed her mother's footsteps with an invitation to the White House followed by a performance for President Ronald Reagan.
 Lori Amada has performed as French horn soloist with orchestras around the world on more than fifty occasions, and as an orchestral musician has received high praise from conductors such as Leonard Bernstein, Zubin Mehta, Riccardo Muti, and Aldo Ceccato.
-Miss Amada was graduated from The Curtis Institute of Music, the third generation to attend the prestigious school.
-Eric has his own Artist Management company.
-Susan's father, Isadore Schwartz, died in 1981 at the age of 85.
+Lori Amada graduated from the Curtis Institute of Music, the third generation to attend the prestigious school.
+Eric has his own artist management company.
+Susan's father, Isadore Schwartz, died in 2001 at the age of 86.
 He started this long line of musicians.
-Isadore attended the Curtis Institute of Music and later became the Principal Second Violinist of the Philadelphia Orchestra.
+Isadore attended the Curtis Institute of Music and later became the principal second violinist of the Philadelphia Orchestra.